Lunisolar calendar

-A lunisolar calendar is a calendar in many cultures, combining lunar calendars and solar calendars.
-The date of Lunisolar calendars therefore indicates both the Moon phase and the time of the solar year, that is the position of the Sun in the Earth's sky.
-If the sidereal year (such as in a sidereal solar calendar) is used instead of the solar year, then the calendar will predict the constellation near which the full moon may occur.
-As with all calendars which divide the year into months there is an additional requirement that the year have a whole number of months.
-In this case ordinary years consist of twelve months but every second or third year is an embolismic year, which adds a thirteenth intercalary, embolismic, or leap month.
+A lunisolar calendar is a calendar in many cultures, that combines monthly lunar cycles with the solar year.
+As with all calendars which divide the year into months, there is an additional requirement that the year have a whole number of months (Moon cycles).
+The majority of years have twelve months but every second or third year is an embolismic year, which adds a thirteenth intercalary, embolismic, or leap month.